meatball133/crystal/concepts-wip/basics/about.md

 Crystal is a compiled language, thereby will every variable or method argument be assigned a type in compile time.
 The compiler is capable of inferring the type of a variable or method argument.
 Although some cases it is necessary to specify the type.
-The cases will be explained in later concepts.
+The cases that requires a type to be set will be explained in later concepts.

 ### Variables

 To declare a [variable][variables], you must use the `=` assignment operator.
-In crystal should variables be written in snake_case.
+In crystal should variables be written in [snake_case][snake-case].

 A variable can be declared and then redefine later.